A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Synthetic Experiments

-Here, $w_{ij}$ is the weight for each pair for relationship: we first compute the number of common friends between $i$ and $j$, denoted by $\text{cf}_{ij}$; then we compute $w_{ij} = \frac{ (X_j+1)\text{cf}_{ij}}{\sum_{j \in \mathcal{N}_i} (X_j+1) \text{cf}_{ij}} $.
+Here, $w_{ij}$ is the weight for each edge: we first compute the number of common friends between $i$ and $j$, denoted by $\text{cf}_{ij}$; then we compute $w_{ij} = \frac{ (X_j+1)\text{cf}_{ij}}{\sum_{j \in \mathcal{N}_i} (X_j+1) \text{cf}_{ij}} $.
 This implies that neighbors sharing more mutual friends exert stronger interference.
-Pairs without mutual friends are presumed not to generate any interference.\footnote{ It is noteworthy that some nodes might lack neighbors with shared friends; in such instances, we assume that these nodes' outcomes remain unaffected by interference.} This further underscores the potential significance of closed network motifs (like closed triads or squares) in characterizing interference. $X_i$ is a binary covariate that interacts with the treatment assignments of both the ego nodes and other nodes.
+Pairs without mutual friends are presumed not to generate any interference.\footnote{Note that some nodes might lack neighbors with shared friends; in such instances, we assume that these nodes' outcomes remain unaffected by interference.} This further underscores the potential significance of closed network motifs (like closed triads or squares) in characterizing interference. $X_i$ is a binary covariate that interacts with the treatment assignments of both the ego nodes and other nodes.
 Here we assume that there are two types of nodes (e.g. different genders or other demographic groups) and that $X_i \sim \text{Bern}(0.5)$.
 The effect size and interference are in general larger when $X_i=1$, and the Gaussian noise is $\varepsilon_i\sim N(0,\frac{1}{16})$.
 The inclusion of $X_j$ denotes heterogeneous interference based on neighbors' attributes.
-In other words, Group $X_j=1$ generally induces stronger interference spillage onto their neighbors compared to Group $X_j=0$.
+In other words, $X_j=1$ generally induces stronger interference spillover onto their neighbors compared to $X_j=0$.
 Note that this potential outcome adheres to the non-negative interference assumption.
+In this synthetic data, when $Z_i=1$ for all $i\in \mathcal{N}$, the average potential outcome (or $\mu(\bm{1})$) equals $5.7$ when $Z_i=0$ for all $i\in \mathcal{N}$, the average potential outcome (or $\mu(\bm{0})$) equals $1.5$; therefore, the true global average treatment effect is $\tau = \mu(\bm{1}) - \mu(\bm{0}) = 4.2$.\footnote{Tree-based model results are presented in \textit{Appendix~\ref{sec:tree:res}}.}